 useState

-initial value
+initial value and type

 useState<number>(0)

-receive the reference and a dispatch method
+receive the view and a dispatch function

 const [count, setCount] = React.useState<number>(0)

-call the dispatch method
+call the dispatch function with a raw value

 setCount(1)